dabit3/next.js-amplify-workshop/README.md

 $ amplify init

 - Enter a name for the project: amplifynext
+- Initialize the project with the above configuration?
+No
 - Enter a name for the environment: dev
 - Choose your default editor: Visual Studio Code (or your default editor)
 - Please choose the type of app that youre building: javascript